-Applications for The Scots Language Publication Grant are currently closed.
+The Scots Language Publication Grant is currently closed for applications.

 About the grant

 The grant aims to support publishers seeking assistance with:

 - Reprinting existing historical or culturally significant work

 - Effective marketing and promotion of existing and new work

 Since launching in 2019, the grant has supported the publication of a brilliant range of Scots books, including both new work and translated texts.
 Learn more about the books published through the grant.

 The Scots Language Resource Network meets twice a year to discuss the coordination and publication of new and existing resources (online and in print) that support speakers, readers, writers, teachers, learners and students of Scots.
 It currently includes representatives from the following organisations: